SisyphusMD/archiver/README.md

     cap_add:
       - DAC_OVERRIDE              # Write to dirs owned by other UIDs
       - SETGID                    # Required for cron (remove if not using CRON_SCHEDULE)
+      - CHOWN                     # Restore: recreate files under their original owner (chown to arbitrary UID)
+      - FOWNER                    # Restore: set mode/timestamps on files owned by other UIDs
     security_opt:
       - no-new-privileges:true